skip to Main Content

 Papa grinned and said, “Surprise!”

 Papa said, “I’ll try to come tomorrow too.
 Maybe every day if I can.
-Though… it’s hard hiding things from Granny.”
+(Hiding expenses from granny, ya… he can try)

-I looked at my siblings and asked, “What about the home tiffin?
-What do we do with that?”
+I looked at my siblings and asked, “What about the tiffin we are carrying at school?”

 I asked, “What if they refuse to eat such boring food?”